alex-y-su/be-calm/bmad-core/tasks/research-domain-context.md

 **Document:** docs/domain-context.md
 **Sections Documented:**
 - ✓ Domain Overview
-- ✓ Industry Methodologies ({{methodology_count}} identified)
+- ✓ Business Methodologies & Frameworks ({{methodology_count}} identified)
-- ✓ Typical Roles ({{role_count}} documented)
-- ✓ Standard Processes ({{process_count}} mapped)
-- ✓ Common Tools & Technologies
-- ✓ Key Terminology & Concepts
+- ✓ Key Terminology & Concepts ({{term_count}} terms)
 - ✓ Standards & Compliance
+- ✓ Business Challenges & Market Characteristics
-- ✓ Best Practices
+- ✓ Additional Resources

 **Next Steps:**
-This domain context will inform all subsequent planning agents:
+This business domain context will inform all subsequent planning agents:
-- Analyst: Will reference industry trends and methodologies
+- Analyst: Will reference industry trends, methodologies, and market characteristics
-- PM: Will use standard roles and processes for PRD
+- PM: Will use domain terminology and business challenges for PRD
-- Architect: Will consider typical tools and compliance requirements
+- Architect: Will consider compliance requirements and industry standards
-- All agents: Will use terminology and best practices
+- All agents: Will use consistent domain terminology

 **Recommended Next Agent:** Analyst (for project brief creation)

+**Note:** Team structure, technical processes, and technology selection will be defined by Architect and PM agents.
 ```

 ### 9. Return Status